vshnuvrdhan/Healthcare_analytics/README.md

 This project focuses on end-to-end healthcare data analytics, covering data acquisition, cleaning, exploratory analysis, and predictive modeling.
 The goal is to extract actionable insights from healthcare data and build a data-driven foundation for decision-making.

-The notebook is structured in a production-style analytical workflow, similar to how real analytics projects are executed in industry.
+The notebook is structured in a production-style analytical workflow.

 🛠️ Tools & Technologies